March 6, 2026, 3:01 pm | Read time: 4 minutes

 Creeping Jenny (Lysimachia nummularia)

-Lesser Periwinkle (Vinca minor)
+Periwinkle (Vinca minor)

-However, the long vines with dark green leaves quickly find their way into areas of the garden that are not intended for Lesser Periwinkle.
-The only solution here is to radically pull out or prune the plant.
-To avoid any risk, it’s better not to plant it in the garden at all.
+The long vines with dark green leaves quickly find their way into areas of the garden not intended for Periwinkle.
+The only solution is to radically pull out or prune the plant.
+Those who want to avoid risk should not plant it in the garden at all.

-Creeping Spindle (Euonymus fortunei)
+Wintercreeper (Euonymus fortunei)

 Japanese Blood Grass (Imperata cylindrica ‘Red Baron’)

 Without containment by a pot or root barrier, Japanese Blood Grass can quickly invade other areas of the flower bed and is then difficult to remove.
-It is, therefore, always recommended to plant this type of grass in a pot.
+It is therefore always recommended to plant this type of grass in a pot.